twVolc/PyCamPermanent/README.md

 Software for permanent installation PiCam

+To install:
+> ./doas/cfg.py needs to be modified for absolute pathnames on local machine

 Bug report:
 1. Disconnecting the ext_comm more than once leads to and index error in close_connection (from masterpi)
 2. If camera disconnects from masterpi an Index Error is thrown, due to receiving from a connection which doesn't exist possibly?

 TODO ideas:
-1. A comm command should be introduced to cause the camera to send it all of its current settings, e.g. framerates and shutter speeds.
+1. A comm command should be introduced to cause the camera to send all of its current settings, e.g. framerates and shutter speeds.
 The external comm can then use this message to update its GUI with the correct current settings
 2. Have a connection section (probably in settings at the top toolbar) to input IP and port and then connect to the camera.
 Turn a light green in the main window when we are connected to a camera
+3. Calibration of spectrometer is in an optional window to save constant GUI work.
+But this means that the reference spectra aren't automatically loaded on start-up.
+I may need to do this somehow - but perhaps this will be done as part of the processing thread which will need to be running constantly.

 Requirements for GUI:
+> seabreeze (conda install -c conda-forge seabreeze) for pi only
+>
+> pyserial
+>
 > numpy
+>
 > opencv
+>
 > ttkthemes (pip install ttkthemes)
+>
 > matplotlib
+>
+> astropy
+>
+> scipy